auth0/auth0-angular/README.md

 #### Static configuration

-Install the SDK into your application by importing `AuthModule.forRoot()` and configuring with your Auth0 domain and client id:
+Install the SDK into your application by importing `AuthModule.forRoot()` and configuring with your Auth0 domain and client id, as well as the URL to which Auth0 should redirect back after succesful authentication:

 ```ts
 import { NgModule } from '@angular/core';